Tonsils and Adenoids

 - A slight voice change due to swelling

 - Swollen lymph nodes (glands) in the neck

 - Bad breath

 If you or your child’s adenoids are enlarged, it may be hard to breathe through the nose.
-Other signs of constant enlargement are:
+Other signs and symptoms include:

 - Recurrent ear infections

 If you have concerns about your tonsils or adenoids or have any of the symptoms listed above, it is best to have your tonsils and adenoids assessed by an ENT specialist.
 For a local ENT doctor in Fort Collins, schedule your appointment at Alpine Ear, Nose and Throat.
 Contact us today!